 - 1. When you depress the lever and bend the icy pole stick the rubber band stretches, what form of energy does the stick and rubber band have?
 Both have elastic potential energy that will be stored until the rubber band and stick is released transferring the energy into the marshmallow in the form of kinetic energy. - 2.
-What form of energy does the projectile (marshmallow) have once it has left the catapult?
+What form of energy does the projectile (marshmallow in positions a and b in Figure 2) have once it has left the catapult?